12 Of The Best Dads In Heavy Metal

 When we spoke to Korn frontman Jonathan Davis for our Lazy Sunday feature, all the singer talked about was hanging with his kids.
 “Back in Bakersfield, me and my kids are working-class normal people,” said Jonathan.
 “It’s so much different from LA; I lived there for a long time, and I don’t want my kids around it.”
 That dedication to family over stardom is the sign of an excellent dad.

 Though technically not a metal musician, Sirius XM DJ Jose Mangin is a massively important figure within metal culture.
-On top of that, he is SUCH a dad, constantly traveling with and posting pictures of his wife and two daughters.
+On top of that, he is such a dad, constantly traveling with and posting pictures of his wife and two daughters.
 That a man raising two young girls can still sound like the most enthusiastic hesher at the drop of a hat is a testament to his tireless energy and love of the metalhead lifestyle.

-As though we’d leave the Prince Of Darkness off of this list!
+As if we’d leave The Prince Of Darkness off of this list!
 The ultimate metal dad, Ozzy has made his family part of his show-business persona, as evidenced by his infamous reality TV show The Osbournes.
 And yet the love the Osbourne kids have for their father is palpable; you never get the sense that they think of him as anything other than the absolute best.
 And at the end of the day, that’s all any father can ask for.

 We chart much-missed bassist Paul Gray’s 10 greatest tracks for the ’Knot…